Check out the article published about the

 Things you'll learn: Python, Pandas, Machine Learning, APIs, working with external partners

 The SC sub-team aims to reduce errors in Cornell's record of its campus energy consumption by detecting meter faults and anomalies.
-In the fall, SC focused on quality control, including detecting missing data, repetitions, sudden spikes in heating or cooling, and discrepancies from previous years.
-Going forward, SC plans to 1) improve baseline algorithms, 2) use ML packages to make the model predictive (e.g., based on weather patterns), 3) collaborate with other faculty and staff working in smart buildings, 4) establish methods of communicating when meters need to be fixed, and 5) develop more advanced model selection techniques based on biophysical formulas.
+Previously, SC has focused on quality control, improved baseline algorithms, used ML packages to make the model predictive (e.g., based on weather patterns), collaborated with other faculty and staff working in smart buildings, established methods of communicating when meters need to be fixed, and developed more advanced model selection techniques based on biophysical formulas.
+Going forward, SC aims to enhance the functionality of its product by incorporating a generative AI-powered chatbot that improves client experience for the model's users.
+Currently, they are researching LLMs and designing hard-coded prototypes, to prepare for development of the chatbot in future semesters.

 Members are expected to attend the weekly general-body meetings Tuesdays 6 - 7 PM and weekly sub-team meetings.